 [Recipe + Video] Queso Frito (Fried Cheese)

-- Prep cheese: Cut cheese into 12 slices (2" x 3", ¼" thick, approx).
+- Cut the cheese into 12 slices (2" x 3", ¼" thick, approx).
 Pat dry the cheese with a paper towel to minimize splatters.

-- Fry: Heat oil over medium-high heat[350 ºF or 175 ºC], and fry the cheese on one side until it turns golden brown (fry one slice first to see if it fries well, see notes if it doesn't).
+- Heat the oil over medium-high heat[350 ºF or 175 ºC] in a medium pan, and fry the cheese on one side until it turns golden brown (fry one slice first to see if it fries well, see notes if it doesn't).
 Turn and repeat.
 Do not add many slices at the same time as the oil must remain very hot to prevent the cheese from staying in the oil for too long.